Eleven simple outings for individuals with restricted mobility

 Réserve faunique Mastigouche and Réserve faunique Ashuapmushuan

 Fishing season has finally begun!
-For a hassle-free fishing trip, stay in the comfort of Lac Jouet cabin, Lac-Chigoubiche cabin #4, or Sapin cabin #4.
+For a hassle-free fishing trip, stay in the comfort of Lac Jouet cabin, or Lac-Chigoubiche cabin #4, which are adapted for people with reduced mobility.
 A number of cabins with access ramps are also offered across the network.